sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

   - This is useful for drastically reducing the build size in CI, but since the object files are replaced with empty stubs will generally cause linking problems if used during development.
+- STUB_LIBRARY_OBJECT_FILES
+  - Replace object files from libraries after linking with empty stubs (default is `OFF`)
+  - This is useful for drastically reducing the build size in CI, but since the object files are replaced with empty stubs will generally cause linking problems if used during development.

 ## Formaline